ubcbraincircuits/whitepaper/source/data_sharing/zenodo.rst

 Collaboration and Data Sharing
 ------------------------------
-You can create collections and control what uploads can be made to them.
+You can create collections and control what uploads can be made into them.
 There are no limitations to what type of data is uploaded any file format and any results can be submitted.
 Zenodo  also assigns all publicly accessible records a DOI to make the upload more accessible and citable.
 It provides DOI versioning,